software-architecture-guild/katas-2025/README.md

 To enhance flexibility and independence between solutions, we propose a **separate repository for each solution**, allowing multiple versions to coexist within that repository.
 Each version will follow **GitHub Flow**, maintaining a standing `release/versionX` branch alongside multiple feature branches.
 Additionally, multiple `release/version{X,Y,Z}` branches may exist simultaneously, reflecting multiple versions deployed in production at the same time.

 Once a version is live in production, a **continuous feedback loop** ensures that expert evaluations inform AI Engineers.
 Experts' interactions with AI-generated suggestions will feed back performance metrics, helping refine future iterations.
-Each solution will **calculate its own suggestion performance**, allowing for experimentation with different evaluation algorithms.
+Each solution will **calculate its suggestion performance**, allowing for experimentation with different evaluation algorithms.
 Beyond this, AI Engineers will continuously monitor overall grading quality and validation speed to assess whether the AI Assistant is effectively fulfilling its role.

 ![Diagram](future_state/development_viewpoint/development_process.png)